Cattoor’s career-high 14 helps Hokies outlast VMI, 64-55

+Cattoor hit 4 of 8 from the floor, including two 3-pointers for the Hokies (9-3), who won their third straight game despite shooting a season-low 34% (21 of 61).
+Isaiah Wilkins, who also came off the bench, added 13 points for Virginia Tech, which extended its home-court nonconference winning streak to 32 consecutive games.

+“Coming off the bench, we created energy,” Cattoor said.
+“You can kind of see how the game unfolds.
+You can see from the bench how they’re playing defense and their tendencies and stuff like that.
+It’s good to see that before you get in the game and start playing.”

-Virginia Tech led by just six midway late in the second half, but scored five points on one possession when point guard Wabissa Bede hit a lay-up just as the shot clock sounded to give the Hokies a 47-39 lead.
-Following the shot, VMI head coach Dan Earl was given a technical foul for arguing with one of the officials, and the Hokies’ Jalen Cone hit both free throws with 7:29 remaining to give Virginia Tech a 49-39 advantage.
+Virginia Tech, which didn’t hit a field goal in the first 7:39 of the game, led by just six late in the second half, but scored five points on one possession when point guard Wabissa Bede hit a lay-up just as the shot clock sounded to give the Hokies a 47-39 lead.
+Following the shot, VMI head coach Dan Earl was given a technical foul, and the Hokies’ Jalen Cone hit both free throws with 7:29 remaining to give Virginia Tech a 49-39 advantage.

-VMI (5-8) cut the lead to 57-51 on a 3-pointer by Kamdyn Curfman with 3:02 remaining, but missed five shots over their next two possessions and got no closer.
+VMI (5-8) cut the lead to 57-51 on a 3-pointer by Kamdyn Curfman with 3:02, but missed five shots over their next two possessions and got no closer.

+“I’ve played them (VMI) any number of times and never had those difficulties, but I shoulder all of the blame,” said Virginia Tech head coach Mike Young, who had previously coached at Wofford, a Southern Conference foe of VMI.
+“My team wanted to do the right things.
+We found some things in the second half, but it was a bit of a struggle.

+“But I’ve never been part of a bad win.
+I’ll take that and move on down the line.
+Look for Santa Claus here in a couple of days.”

 TIP-INS